-This press release may contain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-Forward-looking statements include, but are not limited to, statements about (i) the benefits and impact of the proposed merger between Pinnacle and Virginia Bank, (ii) Pinnacle’s and Virginia Bank’s plans, obligations, expectations, beliefs and intentions and (iii) other statements in the press release that are not historical facts.
+This press release may contain forward-looking statements within the meaning of federal securities laws.
+Forward-looking statements include, but are not limited to, statements about (i) the benefits and impact of the merger between Pinnacle and Virginia Bank, (ii) Pinnacle’s plans, obligations, expectations, beliefs and intentions, and (iii) other statements in this press release that are not historical facts.
 Words such as “anticipates,” “believes,” “projects,” “potential,” “intends,” “should,” “expects,” “will,” “may,” and variations of similar expressions often accompany forward-looking statements.
-These statements are based on the beliefs of the respective managements of Pinnacle and Virginia Bank as to the expected outcome of future events as of the date hereof and are not guarantees of future performance.
+These statements are based on the beliefs of Pinnacle’s management as to the expected outcome of future events as of the date hereof and are not guarantees of future performance.
 These statements involve certain risks, uncertainties and assumptions that are difficult to predict with regard to timing, extent, and degree of occurrence.
 Results and outcomes may differ materially from what may be expressed or forecasted in or implied by forward-looking statements.
-Factors that could cause results and outcomes to differ materially include, among others, disruptions to customer and employee relationships and business operations caused by the merger; the ability to implement integration plans associated with the transaction, which integration may be more difficult, time-consuming or costly than expected; the ability to achieve the cost savings and synergies contemplated by the merger within the expected timeframe, or at all; changes in local and national economies, or market conditions; changes in interest rates; regulations and accounting principles; changes in policies or guidelines; loan demand and asset quality, including real estate values and collateral values; deposit flow; the impact of competition from traditional or new sources, and the other factors.
+Factors that could cause results and outcomes to differ materially include, among others, disruptions to customer and employee relationships and business operations caused by the merger or the ongoing COVID-19 pandemic; the ability to implement integration plans associated with the transaction, which integration may be more difficult, time-consuming or costly than expected; the ability to achieve the cost savings and synergies contemplated by the merger within the expected timeframe, or at all; changes in local and national economies, or market conditions; changes in interest rates; regulations and accounting principles; changes in policies or guidelines; loan demand and asset quality, including real estate values and collateral values; deposit flow; the impact of competition from traditional or new sources, and the other factors.

 Aubrey H. “Todd” Hall, III, President and Chief Executive Officer